 Volunteer squad

 Having a singular focus with re-designated key roles for ERT also allows staff in other areas of the business to step up at a time when they are needed, so organisational capacity can be used to its best.
 But how do we know that this is working for the organisation?
 Red Kite review and measure capacity and outcomes, knowing that across the board we do not have wasted or unused resources.
 The average utilisation figure is 106% across all teams, with the minimum being around 90%.
 Knowing this means that we can ensure that following our strategy and action plan, we are doing the very best we can for the community throughout the crisis.
 Staff are really passionate about stepping up to the plate during the pandemic, despite working at capacity, more than a third of staff wanted to do even more.
 So the ERT set up a volunteer squad to provide support services in the community where it was needed and was not being provided by others.
 It was clear to us that our efforts would be best served in supporting the community infrastructure where we could and not trying to duplicate it.
-So our volunteer activity became focussed on gap filling to ensure that our residents had all the support that they needed.
+So our volunteer activity became focused on gap-filling to ensure that our residents had all the support that they needed.

 Our volunteers have found great ways to serve the local community, through deliveries of food and medication on the ground for those who live nearby, or over the phone to vulnerable people who want to have some human contact during the crisis through our Tea & Chat initiative.
-Staff have also been able to signpost and provide access to entertainment packages for households, to keep people busy, learn new skills, have a sing-a-long or play online games to distract from the boredom brought about by the lockdown.
+Staff have also been able to signpost and provide access to entertainment packages for households, to keep people busy, learn new skills, have a sing-along or play online games to distract from the boredom brought about by the lockdown.

 As well as looking after the community, there are a number of other priorities that form part of our emergency response, crucial areas of risk that demand serious attention and ongoing support.
 Chief amongst these has been the development of our ‘virtual’ culture, lifting the hard fought for ways of doing things and its mindset and transposing them into the cyber airwaves (or cloud if you will).
 It takes a typical organisation so long to develop its culture or identity, you can’t afford to suspend it or allow it to deteriorate for any length of time.
-The fallout in terms of wellbeing, values and direction will all determine what shape we emerge in, once this is all over.
+The fallout in terms of wellbeing, values, and direction will all determine what shape we emerge in, once this is all over.

 Our virtual office